Office of the Secretary, HUD.

-(i) Obtain flood insurance in accordance with applicable federal law with respect to such property, if the property is not so insured as of the date on which the property is transferred; and
+(i) Obtain flood insurance in accordance with applicable Federal law with respect to such property, if the Start Printed Page 52880property is not so insured as of the date on which the property is transferred; and

 (4) Failure to notify.
 If a transferor fails to provide notice as described above and, subsequent to the transfer of the property:

 (i) The transferee fails to obtain or maintain flood insurance, in accordance with applicable Federal law, with respect to the property;

 (ii) The property is damaged by a flood disaster; and